trail-of-forks/smart-chatbot-ui/README.md

 This repo is forked from [chatbot-ui](https://github.com/mckaywrigley/chatbot-ui).

+This repository is highly experimental, so please do not expect compatibility when performing updates.

 ## [DEMO](https://smart-chatbot-ui.vercel.app/)

 - Do not input personal information. conversation, prompts, folders are stored in mongodb.